 In retrospect this job at the hospital was too much for a 16 year old, but I didn’t know it then.
 I even said, “Go ahead, I don’t mind,” when they asked if they could do an autopsy in the room while I worked at the sink (because Pathology was housed in the Morgue at the time.)

-There were jars of organs on shelves; one jar of someone I knew who had died in a plane crash.
+There were jars of organs on shelves; one jar of someone I knew who had died in a recent plane crash.
 There was a man in the freezer on a stretcher with a single shoe.
 A sneaker.
 Was he hit by a car while crossing the street?
 I remember his big belly.
 He wasn’t wearing a shirt.

 I did my job every week, and I was paid well, and for the most part I thought myself lucky, even if I did have to dump body parts right after lunch while nauseous with early pregnancy.